JNavith/tailwindcss-theme-variants/README.md

 TODO

 # Alternatives
-Both because there are many theme plugins for Tailwind CSS, and because "what's the right way to do theming" is a frequently asked question, we've compiled this table listing every theme plugin to compare their featuresets:
+Both because there are many theme plugins for Tailwind CSS, and because *what's the right way to do theming?* is a frequently asked question, we've compiled this table listing every theme plugin to compare their features and ultimately answer that question:

 <table>
     <thead>